vds/GoIntermediateTraining01/Exercise2/README.md

 Note the matching between the type attribute and the field attribute.

-Crate Link, Entry and Feed struct
+Crate Link, Entry and Feed structs

 Hint: [Example of unmarshalling xml in go](https://golang.org/pkg/encoding/xml/#example_Unmarshal)